masataka123/blog3_e/sub4/9_100prisoner/index.md

 ## Comments
-This puzzle is known as [100 prisoners problem](https://en.wikipedia.org/wiki/100_prisoners_problem) Also you can  see the answer in the Ted Education's Youtube: [Can you solve the prisoner boxes riddle?](https://www.youtube.com/watch?v=vIdStMTgNl0).
+This puzzle is known as [100 prisoners problem](https://en.wikipedia.org/wiki/100_prisoners_problem) Also you can  see the answer in the Ted Education's Youtube: [Can you solve the prisoner boxes riddle?](https://www.youtube.com/watch?v=vIdStMTgNl0) or  [Ebima Lab' YouTube video](https://www.youtube.com/watch?v=gLHWaYhssXY) (in Japanese but English subtitles are available).